 Carlos E. Armengol, Jr., M.D., FAAP, a pediatrician who works with Pediatric Associates of Charlottesville, suggested that parents go a step further than asking about distancing and hygiene, recommending that they also ask about planned daily activities.
 “Parents should inquire about the mitigation strategies that camps will have,” he confirmed.
 “These will include strategies with which we are all familiar now.”
 He also recommends asking how will meals be eaten and how typical camp activities will be organized.
 For example, how will transportation to activities or to and from day camps be handled?
 Will activities be primarily held outdoors?
 Digging a little deeper will give you more information about the full safety of the program.

 Supercharged Staff Training

-Relying on nearly 12 months of data and experience relating to the spread of COVID-19, recommendations from the CDC and the ACA provide details about best practices to mitigate risk and stop the spread.
+Relying on nearly two years of data and experience relating to the spread of COVID-19, recommendations from the CDC and the ACA provide details about best practices to mitigate risk and stop the spread.
 Camp leadership and staff are training to adopt and enforce the new measures.

 Special Health Considerations

 Dr. Armengol cautioned parents to proceed more carefully if their child is in a high risk group.
 “Avoid dangerous situations,” he said.
 “If your child has a medical condition that makes him or her more susceptible to COVID-19, then reconsider attending a camp in person.”
 Likewise, he advised those with vulnerable family members to take extra steps to keep everyone as safe as possible.
 “If someone in your household is more susceptible to COVID-19, your child may need to quarantine prior to returning to the household.